codescrum/bebox/README.md

 ```
 rspec spec/ordered_phases_spec.rb
 ```

+Maybe it would take a large time because it creates a vagrant machine and do a basic provision downloading packages and installing them in the machine.

 **Important: You need to have the [ubuntu-server-12042-x64-vbox4210-nocm.box](http://puppet-vagrant-boxes.puppetlabs.com/ubuntu-server-12042-x64-vbox4210-nocm.box) in the bebox root folder to run the tests**